 The flames had released ammonia from the metal Von Holtz had made.
 That had roused Tommy.
 But it did not give him strength.
-It is impossible to say where Tommyâs strength came from, when somehow he crawled to the clutch lever, with the engine roaring steadily above him, and got one hand on the lever, and edged himself up, and up, and up, until he could swing his whole weight on that lever.
+It is impossible to say where Tommy's strength came from, when somehow he crawled to the clutch lever, with the engine roaring steadily above him, and got one hand on the lever, and edged himself up, and up, until he could swing his whole weight on that lever.
 That instant of dangling hurt excruciatingly, too, and Tommy saw only that the drum began to revolve swiftly, winding the chain upon it, before his grip gave way.

-And the chain came winding in and in from nowhere, and the tall laboratory filled more and more thickly with smoke, and lurid flames appeared somewhere, and a rushing sound began to be audible as the fire roared upward to the inflammable roof, and the engine ran thunderously. .
+And the chain came winding in and in from nowhere, and the tall laboratory filled more and more thickly with smoke, and lurid flames appeared somewhere, and a rushing sound began to be audible as the fire roared upward to the inflammable roof, and the engine ran thunderously.

 Then, suddenly, there was a shape in the middle, of the laboratory floor.
 A huge globular shape which it hurt the eyes to look upon.
-It became visible out of nowhere as if evoked by magic amid the flames of hell.
-But it came, and was solid and substantial, and it slid along the floor upon small wheels until it wound up with a crash against the winding drum, and the chain shrieked as it tightened unbearably; and the engine choked and died.
+It became visible out of nowhere as if eyeked by madic amid the flames of hell.
+But it came, and was solid and substantial, and evoked by magic amid the flames of hell.
+But it came, and was solid and substantial, and it slid along the floor upon small wheels until it wound up with a crash against the winding drum, and the chain shrieked as it tightened unbearably-and the engine choked and died.